igorski/MWEngine/README.md

 sequence going using the library.

-To install the demo : first build the library as described above, and then run the Ant build script to deploy the .APK unto an attached device/emulator..
+To install the demo : first build the library as described above, and then run the Ant build script to deploy the .APK unto an attached device/emulator (note that emulated devices can only operate at a sample rate of 8 kHz!).
 This requires both the Android NDK and the Android SDK.

 Be sure to point towards the installation locations of these in both the _build.sh_-file and the _local.properties_-file.